 Because I study from evangelical teachers and professors, I know how they operate.
 For example, to downplay the Eucharist a lot of preachers will constantly refer to the Eucharist as “a piece of wafer.”
 Chanting “piece of wafer” is an emotionally charged statement.
 A word is emotionally charged if it is presented to a person as if the word speaks for itself.
 If a word is communicated in a way in which the person is not supposed to think what the word actually means it is an emotionally charged word.
 This means the speaker is up to something – they are tying to sneak a word by you.

 The evangelical speaker will get their audience to blandly accept the “just a wafer” slogan as if it is self-evident.
-Well, a clever, charismatic speaker can get their audience to chant emotional slogans without the audience asking or thinking about what these slogans actually mean.
-Now, because of the false prophets’ charismatic charm, their audience is in an awestruck hypnotized state.
-Therefore, their audience is too clueless to figure out that they are being duped.
-In other words, the false prophet’s emotional appeal is easily accepted without question by their unsuspecting audience.
+Because the audience has been so hypnotized by the charm of the charismatic speaker they won’t have a clue that they are actually being duped by their speaker.
+In short, the false prophet’s emotional appeal is easily accepted without question by their unsuspecting audience.

 All the false prophet does is repeatedly chant emotional slogans and gets their audience to nod sheepishly in approval.
 The false prophet shrewdly implants the word “sucker” on their audience – just keep chanting wafer, wafer, and you won’t have a clue as to what I’m talking about.
 However, to simply dismiss a rich theological teaching on bread throughout the Bible by reciting the catchphrase “just a piece of wafer” is theologically immature.